ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 Finally, should any player begin their activation in possession of this ball, roll a D6.
 On a roll of 1 the Nurgling's enthusiastic struggles prove too distracting and the player must reduce their MA by 1 for the duration of this team turn as they squabble with an overfed Nurgling.

 ### (9) BALL OF DARK MAJESTY
 *Chaotic teams will often use artefacts of power and icons of the Chaos gods as balls.
-Infused with baleful energies, such balls are hideous to behold and all but those with the strongest of wills can find themselves transfixed by a dark influencce, losing their free will and succumbing to that of the will of the Chaos gods..*
+Infused with baleful energies, such balls are hideous to behold and all but those with the strongest of wills can find themselves transfixed by a dark influence, losing their free will and succumbing to that of the will of the Chaos gods..*

 Any player in possession of the Ball of Dark Majesty gains the Really Stupid trait.
-If they already have the Really Stupid trait, they are unaffected by the influencce of the Dark Gods.
+If they already have the Really Stupid trait, they are unaffected by the influence of the Dark Gods.

 Note that as soon as a player that gained the Really Stupid trait as a result of being in possession of the Ball of Dark Majesty loses possession of the ball, for any reason, they lose the Really Stupid trait.